 No, and no.

 When Loch Ness Productions started making Geodesium albums available in digital download and streaming form, we figured sales of our higher-ticket items — compact discs — would dry up.
 We thought, "why would anyone pay $13 for a CD (plus shipping) when they can just download a track for 99 cents?"
 Well, it turned out our worrying was unnecessary.
 Disc sales continued just as they had been.
 And a few additional pennies started showing up, from iTunes, Amazon, Spotify... and other sources we'd actually never heard of.
 The thing about those pennies is, they continue to show up month after month, over and over again.
 They add up.
 Moreover, those analog sales involved shipping costs to get discs to warehouses and customers, and of course there's our own warehousing costs, packaging and all too.
-There's very little overhead expense with digital sales.
+Digital sales operate more efficiently.

 It's the same with FULLDOME OnDemand.
 Big-ticket licenses continue to sell; nothing has changed with that business model.
 We now add a second income stream on top of that, where none was before.
 Spotify didn't devalue our Geodesium albums by streaming them.
 Before Spotify existed, we didn't have that revenue stream; now we do, and it keeps on coming.
 We won't turn it down!
 And with FULLDOME OnDemand rentals, you still get your chosen price (or perhaps more, depending on how you value the per-play cost).
 You just get it in smaller portions (and in near real-time), rather than all in one big upfront pre-payment.
 Think pizza by the slice.